-We know that people can and do recover from even the most serious mental health problems.
+Anyone can have mental health problems but with the right support people can and do recover.
 Recovery means being able to live a good life, as defined by the person, with or without symptoms.

 Recovery is unique and individual to each person, although there can be common elements and experiences.
 This section of the website has more information about mental health recovery.
 Voicing Caregiver Experiences is a good place to start if you’re looking for information about what recovery can mean specifically for carers.
 This website has lots of resources relevant for carers, including research.

 SRN’s understanding of the carer perspective of recovery comes from our many years working with and listening to carers’ experiences.
 As with the people they support, carers’ understanding and experiences of recovery are unique and individual, and what helps one person won’t necessarily help another.
 However, carers have told us about some common themes and practical action that can help the recovery journey, as set out below.

 Carers often describe how important it is to be aware of their own needs and wellbeing in order to effectively support recovery.
 SRN promotes self-management for carers, including Wellness Recovery Action Planning (WRAP).

 Peer support can be a valuable resource.
 Carers describe the importance and value of sharing experiences with others who have had similar experiences.
 There’s lots of information about peer support on this website.